ibuttimer/weather-zone/data/met-eireann/readme.md

 Differences applied by the patch file:
 - Alternative names for some of the icons; e.g. Met Norway `clearsky` is also known as Met Éireann `sun`.
-- Additional of night specific icons; e.g. Met Éireann `dark_lightcloud` is a night specific icon for Met Norway `fair`.
+- Addition of night specific icons; e.g. Met Éireann `dark_lightcloud` is a night specific icon for Met Norway `fair`.

     The `old_id` field of all `dark_xxx` variants is set to the base old_id value plus 100.